cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

             - containerPort: 80
               hostPort: 8080

-After deployment, we can validate that Cilium's BPF kube-proxy replacement exposed the container as HostPort under the specified port ``8080``:
+After deployment, we can validate that Cilium's eBPF kube-proxy replacement exposed the container as HostPort under the specified port ``8080``:

 .. parsed-literal::